dddiaz/dddiaz.com/content/post/goals-2022-review/index.md

 outside and with friends.

 Some highlights with friends this past year include
-- Celebrating my Birthday with a birthday hike at Torrey Pines
+- Celebrating my birthday with a birthday hike at Torrey Pines
 - Sailing everyday in Club Med (Mexico)
-- Hoag Summer Nights with T1D Friends
+- Hoag Summer Nights with T1D friends
 - Barcelona with Sosse
 - Taking some Illumina Interns Kayaking in La Jolla to see the see caves and leopard sharks
 - Visiting James & Janice (College sailing buddies) in their new home in Nor-Cal.
-- Second Place in Illumina Softball!
+- Second place in Illumina Softball!
 Woot Woot!
-- Taking My Best Friend from High-school Antony with his Girlfriend Kathleen on a tour of the best of what San Diego has to offer.
+- Taking my best friend from high-school Antony with his Girlfriend Kathleen on a tour of the best of what San Diego has to offer.
 - Padres Game with Aida, Dennys, Katharine, Sosse, and Wade.
 - Vegas